jundalisay/superb/content/en/social/supersociology/principles/chapter-01.md

 ---
+title: "The Society Organism"
+heading: "Chapter 1"
-title: "What is the Society Organism and Social Networkism?"
+# title: "What is the Society Organism and Social Networkism?"
-heading: "The System to Harmonize Minds Into a Society"
+# heading: "The System to Harmonize Minds Into a Society"
 image: "/photos/social/protests.jpg"
 date: 2021-07-01
 description : "A society is three or more entities working towards a common interest or goal"